MathisBurger/genDev2024/README.md

 docker-compose up -d
 ```

+## Load testing

+Due to the need for 2,000,000 active users and an additional 10,000 currently active individuals, it was necessary for me to thoroughly
+test the application and check its scaling capabilities.
+I established a Kubernetes environment with a standalone PostgreSQL database and five
+instances of the server container.
+All websocket connections were redirected to the first instance, while other web requests were load balanced.
+I tested a variety of scenarios with 100, 1,000, 10,000, and 100,000 users, monitoring the CPU and RAM usage of my docker cluster throughout.
+Subsequently, I defined a mathematical function to depict the incremental requirement for resources.
+The results indicated that the application
+is capable of supporting 2,000,000 users.
+However, this requires considerable memory that my laptop cannot provide, though a robust server can.

 ## Possible improvements

 Even though the Docker container is capable of handling 10,000 WebSocket connections and 2,000,000 active users, it uses a considerable amount